 I know this seems obvious, but make sure to provide a handful of rulers, and measuring tape.
 As Makers get use to the idea behind tinkering, they will become more advanced with their creations and need to include correct measurements on some of their masterpieces.

 An assortment would be best.
 If a hot glue gun is appropriate for the age of children then consider one or two of those in addition to glue sticks and regular glue.
 We sell an assortment of glues at S&S from glitter glue to bulk, take a look here at your options.
 Again, options are great to have for your Makers to encourage them to try different tools, and find out which ones work best for their creation.

-I love this option because it allows you to reuse materials if needed, while also allowing room for Makers to try something by velcro, while not committing to a more permanent solution like glue.
+I love this option because it allows you to reuse materials if needed, while also allowing room for Makers to try something by hook and loop, while not committing to a more permanent solution like glue.
 This is great for teaching problem solving and trial and error.
-I’ve seen a lot of uses for velcro with craft stick projects, and also for developing alternative uses for Maker creations.
-If a section of a build is velcro, it can then be broken down to move, or even placed in another area to create a different function.
-There are assortments of velcro options out there, you can see some of ours here.
+I’ve seen a lot of uses for this item with craft stick projects, and also for developing alternative uses for Maker creations.
+If a section of a build is hook and loop, it can then be broken down to move, or even placed in another area to create a different function.
+There are assortments of options out there, you can see some of ours here.

 Again having scissors is a no brainer for a MakerSpace.
 Just make sure to provide enough pairs for multiple students to be able to use them at the same time.
 You don’t want to discourage Makers because they didn’t have what they needed for their project, and scissors will almost always be needed for beginning MakerSpace building projects.

 Kid Inventor Activity Ideas

 - Make a box into a game using the following materials:

 - duct tape

 - Create a trash pickup device using materials in your Makerspace.
 Schedule a community cleanup event where kids can use their inventions.

 - Have kids gather recycled materials throughout the week, then create something functional using these materials.